13 Common Foods You’ve Been Storing All Wrong

 It might be convenient, but your milk will spoil more quickly.
 Every time you open the door, the milk is exposed to a warmer temperature.
 If you take longer than a day or two to finish your milk jug, rethink this.

 Right: Place milk in the back of the fridge, away from the door.

 Keep milk in the coolest place of the fridge, usually the back of the top shelf, near the cooling vents.
 Enjoy your sweet (not sour!) dairy.
-Wondering how long that gallon of milk really lasts?
-Learn when you should toss your milk, here.
+Discover how long that gallon of milk really lasts.

 Wrong: Keeping meat on the top shelf.